How to Backtest and Access Reports in cTrader for Xen

 Preparing the Report for Xen

-- Ensure the report covers a meaningful time period
+- cover a reasonable time period

-- Sufficient number of trades
+- include a sufficient number of trades

-- Realistic settings
+- use realistic settings

-- No obvious errors or anomalies
+- be free from obvious errors or anomalies

 Using Xen for Analysis

-- Identify strengths and weaknesses
+- identifying strengths and weaknesses

-- Highlight risk issues
+- highlighting risk issues

-- Detect overfitting
+- detecting potential overfitting

 Recommended Workflow

-- Build and test your cBot
+- Build or update your cBot

 - Run a full backtest

-- Review results manually
+- Review the results manually

 - Export the report

-- Upload to Xen
+- Upload the report to Xen

-- Apply suggested improvements
+- Apply improvements

-- Repeat testing
+- Repeat the process

 Success